Nicholas Royle

-Nicholas Royle (born 20 March 1963 in Manchester) is an English novelist, editor, publisher, literary reviewer and creative writing lecturer.
+Nicholas John Royle (born 20 March 1963 in Manchester) is an English novelist, editor, publisher, literary reviewer and creative writing lecturer.

 Literary career

 Author

 Royle has written seven novels: Counterparts, Saxophone Dreams, The Matter of the Heart, The Director’s Cut, Antwerp, Regicide and First Novel.
 He also claims to have written more than 100 short stories, which have appeared in a variety of anthologies and magazines, including Bad Idea, with his short story Confessions of a Serial Coat Snatcher appearing in the 2008 Bad Idea Anthology.
 He has written two short-story collections: Mortality and Ornithology.

 Awards

 Royle has won a British Fantasy Award three times: Best Anthology in 1992 and 1993 and Best Short Story in 1993.
 He has been nominated for Best Short Story three further times.

 The Matter of the Heart won the Bad Sex in Fiction Award in 1997.

 Editor

 As an editor, Royle is best known for having edited The Lighthouse, by Alison Moore, which was shortlisted for the 2012 Man Booker Prize, and The Many by Wyl Menmuir, which was longlisted for the 2016 Man Booker Prize.

 He has also edited more than two dozen anthologies including A Book of Two Halves, The Tiger Garden: A Book of Writers’ Dreams, The Time Out Book of New York Short Stories, and Dreams Never End (Tindal Street Press) and several other novels.
-He has been series editor of ‘Best British Short Stories’ (Salt) since it launched in 2011.
+He has been series editor of Best British Short Stories (Salt) since it launched in 2011.